clij/clij-benchmarking/benchmark_your_system.md

 # Contributing to CLIJ by benchmarking your system

-You can contribute to this project by benchmarking your system and submitting the resulting time meausurement files as pull-request via github.
+You can contribute to this project by benchmarking your system and submitting the resulting time measurement files as pull-request via github.

 ## Installation instructions
 If you want to execute the benchmarks in this repository, we recommend installing